couchbaselabs/docs-ng/content/couchbase-manual-2.5/cb-release-notes/cb-rn-2_5.markdown

 <div class="notebox"><p>Note</p>
 <p>This change is only applicable to Couchbase type buckets (not memcached buckets).
 An error is returned if a configuration request is received on port 8091.</p>
 <p>An updated client library is required take advantage of optimized connection management.
 Old client libraries will continue to use the port 8091 HTTP connection.
-See the your selected client library release notes for details.</p>
+See the client library release notes for details.</p>
 </div>

 For more information, see [Using a smart (vBucket aware) client](../cb-admin/#couchbase-deployment-vbucket-client) in Deployment strategies.